fcarvalhopacheco/whots17-data-report/docs/source/5_section.md

 #### Post-Deployment

-After the WHOTS-17 mooring was recovered, the ADCP compass's performance was tested at the University of Hawaiʻi at Mānoa on August 9, 2022, with an identical compass calibration procedure as during the pre-deployment calibration.
+After the WHOTS-17 mooring was recovered, the ADCP compass performance was tested at the University of Hawaiʻi at Mānoa on August 9, 2022, with an identical compass calibration procedure as during the pre-deployment calibration.
 Results from the WHOTS-17 post-deployment ADCP compass field